Arantzazu Ametzaga

-Arantzazu Ametzaga (born 1943) is a Basque writer, librarian and historian.
+Arantzazu Ametzaga (born 21 January 1943) is a Basque writer, librarian and historian.
 She was the founder of the library of the Basque Parliament.

 Early life and education

 Arantzazu Ametzaga Iribarren was born on 21 January 1943 in Buenos Aires, Argentina.
-Her father, Bingen Ametzaga Aresti, a Basque writer and politician, and her mother, Mercedes Iribarren Gorostegi, a member of a well-known Basque business family, moved to Argentina during the Spanish Civil War, leaving from Marseilles in 1941.
+Her father, Bingen Ametzaga Aresti, a Basque writer and politician, and her mother, Mercedes Iribarren Gorostegi, a member of a well-known Basque business family, moved to Argentina during the Spanish Civil War, leaving from Marseille in 1941.
 When she was nine months old, her family moved to Montevideo, Uruguay, where she spent her childhood.
 Due to the economic and political crisis in Uruguay, they moved to Caracas, Venezuela in 1955.

 Ametzaga studied librarianship at the Central University of Venezuela and graduated with a degree in library and archive studies in 1962 and a degree in library science in 1965.
 In order to pay for her undergraduate studies, she worked in the archives of Electricidad de Caracas from 1960 to 1962.
 While earning her advanced degree she worked at the U.S. Embassy in Caracas, implementing the Alliance for Progress (ALPRO) programme established by President John F. Kennedy, which assisted the creation of libraries and the distribution of books within South America.
 In 1968, she worked at the INVESTI (Institute for Technological Research) at the Central University of Venezuela and, after her father's death in 1969, she began working at the Boulton Foundation in Caracas as an archivist and librarian, staying there until 1972.
 At the time she was in Caracas there were a large number of other Basque emigrants there and she was an active member of the Basque Centre, also collaborating with the Basque radio station in Venezuela, Radio Euzkadi.